shahidcodes/shahidcodes/README.md

 ### Hi there 👋
+Great to see you here, here you will find a lot of codes.
+Yes! codes.
+Just kidding.
+My name is ..., you already know.
+And Here are few things about me -
+- 🌱 I’m currently learning Data Science at Udacity.com
+- 🔭 I'm a Full-Stack Developer.
+- 💬 Ask me about node.js, microservices, architecture and stuffs.
+- ⚡ Fun fact: I like reading code, I spent most of my time reading 1000s of lines of codes.

 <!--
 **shahidcodes/shahidcodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.